Nozbe/NoOffice.org/_book/trust.md

 Whenever someone asks me about leading an all-remote team, one of the first doubts they have is about the fact that I don't see my teammates work.
 After all, they're hidden in their home offices and I can't tell if they're just slacking off, watching movies or really working.

-I immediately turn the question around and ask: *how do you control people in a traditional office?*
+I immediately turn the question around and ask:

+- *How do you control people in a traditional office?*
-*I can see them!*
+- *I can see them!* They respond.

-*Yes, you see that they're there, but how do you know they're really truly working?* I ask again.
+- *Yes, you see that they're there, but how do you know they're really truly working?* I ask again.

 ### It's easy to pretend to be busy in an office